FHantke/brave-browser-wiki/Chromium-fork-Update.md

 ## Hiring

-- Jocelyn will be joining the security team in Feb 12 to help.
 - Offer is sent for another candidate who is likely to accept and start on March 1st.
 - Short term contractor likely to take on work soon.
 - eV is helping to find a devops / dev candidate that can help get buildbot setup and work on the update server.